Illinois high school girls basketball polls

 |St. Joseph-Ogden

-Others receiving votes: Knoxville 19, Pleasant Plains 18, Carlinville 9, Hillsboro 9, Buffalo Tri-City 8, Quincy Notre Dame 8, Camp Point Central 7, Bismarck-Henning 5, Midwest Central 3, Marshall 2, Riverdale 1.
+Others receiving votes: Hillsboro 9, Buffalo Tri-City 8, Pleasant Plains 6, Camp Point Central 6, Carlinville 4, Bismarck-Henning 3, Hamilton 2, Illini West (Carthage) 2, Knoxville 1.

 Class 1A